-A student who is being forced into marriage is at risk of significant harm through physical, sexual and emotional abuse.
-Significant harm is defined as a situation where a student is suffering, or is likely to suffer, a degree of physical, sexual and / or emotional harm (through abuse or neglect), which is so harmful that there needs to be compulsory intervention by student protection agencies into the life of the student and their family.
+A child who is being forced into marriage is at risk of significant harm through physical, sexual and emotional abuse.
+Significant harm is defined as a situation where a child is suffering, or is likely to suffer, a degree of physical, sexual and / or emotional harm (through abuse or neglect), which is so harmful that there needs to be compulsory intervention by child protection agencies into the life of the child and their family.

-The reasons given by parents who force their students to marry include protecting their students, building stronger families, strengthening family links, protecting family honour (e.g. promiscuity or homosexuality), retaining or acquiring wealth, appears appearance of the strength of t
+The reasons given by parents who force their children to marry include protecting their children, building stronger families, strengthening family links, protecting family honour (e.g. promiscuity or homosexuality), retaining or acquiring wealth, appeasement etc.

-Suspicions that a student may be forced into marriage may arise in a number of ways, including:
+Suspicions that a child may be forced into marriage may arise in a number of ways, including:

-- A family history of older siblings leaving education early and marrying early; - Depressive behaviour including self-harming and attempted suicide; - Unreasonable restrictions such as being kept at home by their parents ('house arrest') or being unable to complete their education;

-- A student being in conflict with their parents; - A student going missing / running away; - A student always being accompanied including to school and doctors' appointments; - A student talking about an upcoming family holiday that they are worried about, fears that they will be taken out of education and kept abroad; or - A student directly disclosing that they are worried s/he will be forced to marry.
+- A family history of older siblings leaving education early and marrying early; - Depressive behaviour including self-harming and attempted suicide; - Unreasonable restrictions such as being kept at home by their parents ('house arrest') or being unable to complete their education; - A child being in conflict with their parents; - A child going missing / running away; - A child always being accompanied including to school and doctors' appointments; - A child talking about an upcoming family holiday that they are worried about, fears that they will be taken out of education and kept abroad; or - A child directly disclosing that they are worried s/he will be forced to marry.

-Information about a forced marriage may come from one of the student's peer group, a relative or member of the student's local community, from another professional or when other family issues are addressed, such as domestic violence between parents.
+Information about a forced marriage may come from one of the child's peer group, a relative or member of the child's local community, from another professional or when other family issues are addressed, such as domestic violence between parents.

-Situations where a student fears being forced into marriage have similarities with both domestic violence and honour based abuse.
-Forced marriage may involve the student being taken out of the country (trafficked) for the ceremony, is likely to involve non-consensual and/or underage sex, and refusal to go through with a forced marriage has sometimes been linked to so-called 'honour killing'.
+Situations where a child fears being forced into marriage have similarities with both domestic violence and honour based abuse.
+Forced marriage may involve the child being taken out of the country (trafficked) for the ceremony, is likely to involve non-consensual and/or underage sex, and refusal to go through with a forced marriage has sometimes been linked to so-called 'honour killing'.

-Professionals should respond in a similar way to forced marriage as with domestic violence and honour based abuse (i.e. in facilitating disclosure, developing individual safety plans, ensuring the student's safety by according them confidentiality in relation to the rest of the family, completing individual risk assessments etc.).
+Professionals should respond in a similar way to forced marriage as with domestic violence and honour based abuse (i.e. in facilitating disclosure, developing individual safety plans, ensuring the child's safety by according them confidentiality in relation to the rest of the family, completing individual risk assessments etc).